LA Phil for Riptide families

 Robinson families are invited to share in the experience of Walt Disney Concert Hall's family friendly concerts that make symphonic music come alive for children.
 The Los Angeles Philharmonic offers the indescribable experience of a live orchestra combined with the fantasy of theater to introduce kids to the joys of classical music.
 These concerts are a wonderful way to introduce your children to the cultural icon of the LA Phil and open their ears, eyes and hearts to the joy of live music.
 Each concert is preceded by an art workshops.
 Join us for a morning of musical celebration that will stay with your children for a lifetime.

-There are four concert dates available for ticket purchase at a discount to the original ticket price.
-Tickets are $20 each.
+There are four concert dates available for ticket purchase-Tickets are $22 each.
 Please enter the desired number of tickets for each concert via Sign-Up Genius below.
-You may then pay online or bring a check made payable to Robinson PTSA in the PTSA mail slot in the office.
-Payment is due at office upon sign-up.
-If you have any questions, please contact me at: 310-435-5946
+You may then pay online or bring a check made payable to Robinson PTSA in the LA PHIL folder in the office-Payment is due upon sign-up.
+A week’s notice is required for a cancellation on committed tickets, as they are non-refundable.
+If you have any questions, please reach me at: [email protected]

 10 a.m.
 Art Workshops